ddg93/ddg93.github.io/projects/hpc.md

 ### Scalable GPU Solver for Fibre-Laden Turbulent Flows

 <div style="border: 2px solid #ccc; padding: 15px; background-color: #f9f9f9; font-size: 1.2em; line-height: 1.5; border-radius: 8px;">
-  During volcanic eruptions, turbulent air is dispersed with small rocks.
+  In volcanic eruptions turbulent air is dispersed with small rocks.
-  During plankton blooms, turbulent sea water is dispersed with small phytoplankton.
+  In plankton blooms turbulent sea water is dispersed with small phytoplankton.
   By dispersing fibres in turbulent flows, we can fabricate paper or high-performance concrete.
 </div>